 Data is the new personalization.
 The best brands know exactly what their customers want.
 They know when they want it.
 They know how they want it.

-The thing is this isn't guesswork.
+The thing is this isn’t guesswork.
 These brands are delivering personalization with information.
-Big data and personalization form part of any successful brand strategy.
+Big data and personalized messaging form part of any successful brand strategy.

 These brands have a method of generating data from their customers.
 They are effective in managing this data.
-And finally, they are efficient in using this data to understand what the customer needs.
+And finally, they are efficient in using this data to understand customer success.

 How does data inform personalization?